Optical polarimetry of the accreting black hole X-ray binary Swift J1727.8$-$1613 over the state transition and radio ejections: Results

-To statistically quantify the significance of the polarization change, we use the multivariate Hotelling's $T^2$ test \citep{Hotelling1931} for two variables $q$ and $u$.
+To statistically quantify the significance of the polarization change, we used the multivariate Hotelling's $T^2$ test \citep{Hotelling1931} for two variables, $q$ and $u$.
 The details of applying this test to optical polarimetric data have been described in \citet{Kosenkov2017}.
-In the $B$ band, we obtained a $t^2$ value of 21.3, giving an F-statistic, $f= 10.6$ at a p-value of $p < 2\times10^{-4}$.
+In the $B$ band, we obtained a $t^2$ value of 21.3, giving an F statistic, $f= 10.6$ at a p value of $p < 2\times10^{-4}$.
 The total number of observations, including both sets of data, is 918.
 This gives the probability that the polarization is equal before and after MJD 60206 to be $2.7 \times 10^{-5}$.
-Similarly, in $V$ and $R$ bands, we obtained $t^2 = 7.7$ and 28.5; $f = 3.9$ and 14.2; $p=0.0219$ and $<2\times10^{-5}$ resulting in probabilities of equal polarization to be 0.0215 and $8.2 \times 10^{-7}$, respectively.
-Thus, we find a statistically significant change of polarization between HIMS and SIMS in $B$ and $R$ bands.
+Similarly, in the $V$ and $R$ bands, we obtained $t^2 = 7.7$ and 28.5, $f = 3.9$ and 14.2, and $p=0.0219$ and $<2\times10^{-5}$, resulting in probabilities that the polarization is equal before and after MJD 60206 to be 0.0215 and $8.2 \times 10^{-7}$, respectively.
+Thus, we find a statistically significant change of polarization between HIMS and SIMS in the $B$ and $R$ bands.

 As the source transitioned into the SS and subsequently into the DHS, its brightness decreased substantially, resulting in larger statistical uncertainties in the nightly mean measurements (see Table~\ref{table:obs}).
-To improve the signal-to-noise ratio and obtain significant detections at the $>2.5\sigma$ level, we combined data from consecutive nights, producing two-night mean polarization measurements for the SS and three-night means for the DHS.
+To improve the signal-to-noise ratio and obtain significant detections at the $>3\sigma$ level, we combined data from consecutive nights, producing two-night mean polarization measurements for the SS and three-night means for the DHS.
 The temporal evolution of these measurements is shown in Fig.~\ref{fig:PDPA_SSDHS}, while their average values are summarized in Table~\ref{table:avgobs} and illustrated in Fig.~\ref{fig:qu_all}.
-Due to the comparatively large uncertainties in these states relative to those measured during the HIMS/SIMS, no statistically significant differences in polarization between states can be established.
+Due to the comparatively large uncertainties in these states relative to those measured during the HIMS--SIMS, no statistically significant differences in polarization between states can be established.